MikeAxtell/ShortStack/README.md

 Genomic intervals where the depth of small RNA coverage, in reads-per-million, is greater than or equal to `--mincov` (1 by default) are identified.
 Each of these intervals are then extended in both directions by the length given by setting `--pad`.
 Regions that overlap after extension are merged.
 Note that if one or more *MIRNA* loci are later found to overlap the intial cluster, the initial cluster is removed from the output (and only the refined, trimmed *MIRNA* region(s) are reported).

 ## MIRNA annotation
-*MIRNA* annotation has two entry points for initial searches: Locations of aligned user-provided sequences from `--knownRNAs` and, if option `--dn_mirna` is True, any 21 or 22 nt read whose abundance exceeds the depth of `--mincov`.
+*MIRNA* annotation has two entry points for initial searches: Locations of aligned user-provided sequences from `--known_miRNAs` and, if option `--dn_mirna` is True, any 21 or 22 nt read whose abundance exceeds the depth of `--mincov`.
 From these initial starting points, ShortStack first examines the local region to find miR/miR-star-like patterns of read accumulation (essentially, "two-peaks" of read coverage on the same genomic strand that might correspond to the miR/miR-star pair).
 If such a pattern is found, the RNA secondary structure in the local area is predicted.
 The sRNA-seq alignments in conjunction with the predicted RNA secondary structure are analyzed with respect to the criteria in [Axtell and Meyers, 2018](https://doi.org/10.1105/tpc.17.00851).
 If the criteria are met, the locus is annotated as a *MIRNA*.

 # ShortStack version 4 Major Changes
 ShortStack version 4 is a major update.
 The major changes are: